-As a result, insurers need to offer multiple payment options – ACH, checks, credit cards and even cash – in order to satisfy the needs of a changing insured population.
+As a result, insurers need to offer multiple payment options – ACH, checks, credit cards, and even cash – to satisfy the needs of a changing insured population.
 Yet, some carriers stopped accepting paper checks when their employees started working remotely because they can’t collect and process that form of payment without employees in a central location.
 Insurers need to review and improve those outdated, centralized processes and COVID-19 may have hastened the process.

 NASA designed the Apollo spacecraft in multiple modules, each with different functions.
 The lunar module carried astronauts from the Apollo spacecraft to the Moon’s surface and back.
-The service module provided fuel for propulsion, air conditioning and water.
+The service module provided fuel for propulsion, air conditioning, and water.
 The command module housed the astronauts and communication and navigation controls.

-When NASA commissioned engineers and teams to build the modules, they revealed other modules’ capabilities and interfaces, but didn’t publish details to other teams.
+When NASA commissioned engineers and teams to build the modules, they revealed other modules’ capabilities and interfaces but didn’t publish details to other teams.
 Because of that modular design, each team was able to build the best solution for its individual function without really considering the unit as a whole.
 Though each module relied on others, NASA did not specifically design the project as one space-traveling unit.
 The result: NASA used this modular design to complete over a dozen missions to the moon.

-Carriers need to think about billing and payment as modules so they can build best of breed solutions.
+Carriers need to think about billing and payment as modules so they can build best-of-breed solutions.
 The billing and payment module relies on data from upstream processes – like enrollment systems – but should be designed independently.
-That modularity not only improves the effectiveness of each module, but makes upgrading technology or functionality easier because modules can be decoupled from the end-to-end solution easier.
+That modularity not only improves the effectiveness of each module but makes upgrading technology or functionality easier because modules can be decoupled from the end-to-end solution easier.

 Configurable, Not Customizable

 The 2013 Super Bowl will forever be remembered as the game that was paused for 34 minutes because of a power outage.
-It was also the game which generated a ton of publicity for Oreo thanks to a simple tweet showing a picture of an Oreo with a caption saying “You can still dunk in the dark.”
+It was also the game that generated a ton of publicity for Oreo thanks to a simple tweet showing a picture of an Oreo with a caption saying “You can still dunk in the dark.”